 Alaska State Museum

-The stunning new Alaska State Museum in the Andrew P. Kashevaroff Building is one of the easiest ways to experience the history, art and culture of all regions of Alaska.
-Temporary fine art exhibits augment large, world-class permanent exhibits about the history, art and cultures of Alaska.
-Historical research center of the State Library and Archives onsite as well as small café.
+The stunning Alaska State Museum in the Andrew P. Kashevaroff Building is one of the easiest ways to experience the history, art and culture of all regions of Alaska.
+Seasonally changing fine art and historic exhibits augment large, world-class permanent exhibits about the history, art, and cultures of Alaska.
+Onsite historical research center of the State Library and Archives as well as small café.
+Winter Tu-Sa 10am-4pm $7.00 adults & youth free.
 395 Whittier St., Juneau, AK 99801 (907) 465-2901 www.museums.state.ak.us